Hospice Waterloo Region Privacy Statement

-Despite the fact that some personal information is widely available (e.g. through telephone directories or public database), this does not, in any way, lessen the responsibility to apply the Code’s principles to its collection, use and disclosure.
+Despite the fact that some personal information is widely available (for example through telephone directories or public database), this does not, in any way, lessen the responsibility to apply the Code’s principles to its collection, use, and disclosure.
 The CSA Code incorporates the principles that every element of personal information should only be used for purposes that are defined and explained in advance to the individual, and that use or disclosure for any other purposes requires further knowledge and consent (CSA Privacy Code).

 We respect your privacy.
 When you visit our web site, contact us, participate in one of our programs, become a client, or make a donation to support our activities, we are committed to protecting your privacy rights and your personal information.

 In order to do so, Hospice Waterloo Region has adopted the 10 Privacy Principles contained within the Canadian Standards Association Model Code for the Protection of Personal Information, which is a national standard of Canada.
 We have also taken steps to become compliant with applicable laws in Canada that protect personal information.

 Our 10 Privacy Principles

 Hospice Waterloo Region is responsible for the protection of your personal information collected through its office or program activities.
 This responsibility extends when personal information is transferred to or collected by third parties on our behalf.

 Our obligation to identify the purposes for collecting personal information

 Before we collect any personal information from you, we will identify the purpose for the collection.
 A statement of purposes will be communicated wherever possible.